 Cognitive load refers to the total amount of mental effort being used in the working memory. (source)

-Three separate factors contribute to cognitive load, each consuming part of your working memory and trading off against each other:
+Three separate factors contribute to cognitive load and each consumes part of your working memory and trade off against each other:

 Intrinsic load - This is the inherent level of complexity that your product has and depends on the number of features, expected domain expertise etc. While good UI design can greatly simplify the complexity of a product, it is unavoidable that the more complex a product is, the greater the level of intrinsic complexity it will possess.

 Extraneous load - Extraneous cognitive load refers to any factors that are involved in the experience that require additional mental processing but do not directly contribute to the experience.
 Superfluous pictures, external interruptions, confusing animations or unexplained interactions all contribute to cognitive load, but do not contribute to improving how users interact with your product.